GrandDynamo/dataprocessing/README.md

 An API for my school assignment.

+## Introduction
+<p>Welcome to the MAL-API.
+This project is made for a school assignment where i needed to process data from a database to a consumer application.
+The reason it is called 'MAL-API', is because i use data from MyAnimeList in my database and this API parses this data.</p>

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.
-Theze instructions use Windows 10 as operating system.
+These instructions use Windows 10 as operating system.

-## Introduction
-<p>Welcome to my API.
-This project is made for a school assignment where i needed to process data from a database to a consumer application.
-The reason it is called 'MAL-API', is because i use data from MyAnimeList in my database and this API retrieves parses this data.</p>

 ### Software requisites
 There are a couple of things you will need before you can successfully run this API.

 My recommended route is the XAMPP route.
-And i will use thise route in the upcoming setup guide.
+And i will use this route in the upcoming setup guide.
 If you dont have `XAMPP 7.4.4` (<a href="https://www.apachefriends.org/download.html" title="download" target="_blank">download</a>) or higher installed.
 You need to install the newest version of XAMPP or the individual software.

 <b> The software you need to install when you dont have / want XAMPP installed.</b>